 While each Texan has his favorite football team (ahem, Dallas Cowboys), Texas’ college football teams draw legions of fans to stadiums across the state each Saturday.
 The biggest rivalry in the state is the University of Texas Longhorns vs Texas A&M Aggies.
 All Texans are required to pick a side.

 Although I didn’t graduate from either university, I have ties to both.
-After high school, I applied to University of Texas and was accepted with a full academic scholarship (which I turned down in favor of Howard University).
-While I was moving up the corporate ladder, I attended several graduate level business courses at Texas A & M. After much consternation, I finally chose UT.
-UT got my vote for two reasons – UT is located is Austin, TX, one of my favorite cities and Vince Young’s amazing performances in the 2005 and 2006 Rose Bowl games.
+After high school, I applied to the University of Texas and was accepted with a full academic scholarship (which I turned down in favor of Howard University).
+While I was moving up the corporate ladder, I attended several graduate-level business courses at Texas A & M. After much consternation, I finally chose UT.
+UT got my vote for two reasons – UT is located in Austin, TX, one of my favorite cities, and Vince Young’s amazing performances in the 2005 and 2006 Rose Bowl games.